cmacrury/al-folio/_pages/about.md

     <p>10 King's College Road</p>
     <p>Toronto, ON, M5S-3G4</p>

-news: true  # includes a list of news items
+news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Hello Dad

 Write your biography here.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too. , just name your picture `prof_pic.jpg` and put it in the `img/` folder.